 The NMAC International Liaison (NILO) is requested by NMAC and activated by the NMAC Coordinator when receiving Partner Country resources.
-The NILO is responsible for building a team that primarily composed of a staff and leader for mobilization center, briefing and training actions.
+The NILO is responsible for building a team that is primarily composed of a staff and leader for mobilization center, briefing and training actions.
 The NILO is NMACs point person during an internal mobilization.

-- Attend NMAC meetings and report out on all preparatory and on-going actions for receiving resources. - Collaborate and manage with staff. - Primary point of contact until resources (receiving) arrive at their designated assignment. - Coordinate closeout activities.
+- Attend NMAC meetings and report out on all preparatory and on-going actions for receiving resources. - Ensure Embassy Liaison is kept informed of all approved RFAs, number and positions of personnel and equipment being deployed, dates of mobilization and anticipated demobilization, and other pertinent information for any international deployment, both sending and receiving. - Collaborate and manage with staff. - Primary point of contact until resources (receiving) arrive at their designated assignment. - Coordinate closeout activities.
 Reassemble staff as needed for AARs, demobilization, etc.